Nisou624/K-means-with-C-MPI/readme.md

 - **seq_output.txt**: Output file for the sequential K-means implementation.
 - **par_output.txt**: Output file for the parallel MPI K-means implementation.
 - **viz.py**: Python script to visualize the outputs as graphs.
+- **generate_graph.py**: Visualization script for the comparaison of Exec times.
+- **atb.sh**: Bash script that runs and mesure Exec times of sequential and parallel K-means codes.

 ## Usage